tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 This flow demonstrates how to use the template to create our project, how to add UI components for adding particular features, and how to build and test it.

-In this tutorial, we will first generate the application from the template, and build it to ensure tools are in place.
-Then, we will delete the default implementation and replace it with our own implementation of a `Submit command to an assembly` & `Subscribe to an event` UI component.
-To do this, we will delete much of the template code and rewrite our own components custom to our implementation.

 ## Generate Application

 First we need to generate a scaffolding application using our giter8 template: